Harvey Jones fitted kitchens review

 Modern white Shaker kitchen design.
 (Image credit: Harvey Jones)

-All Harvey Jones kitchens are handmade to order in the UK using the best manufacturing processes.
-Designers will work with you to select the best design, colour and accessories for your space.
+All Harvey Jones kitchens are handmade to order in the UK, and in-house designers will work with you to select the best design, colour and accessories for your space.

 The iconic Harvey Jones Shaker kitchen was designed 30 years ago and has classic, balanced proportions that suit virtually all homes, whether traditional or contemporary.
 It’s the brand’s most popular kitchen.